hilalongel/DSA-210-project/README.md

 # Seasonal Trends in Movie Viewership and Movie Genres

 ## Project Overview
-This is the DSA210 Term Project by **Hilal Öngel**, a Sophomore Computer Science student at Sabancı University.
+I am Hilal Öngel, a Sophomore Computer Science student at Sabanci University.
+This is my DSA210 project.
 The project analyzes the relationship between **seasons**, the **number of moviegoers**, and the **popularity of movie genres** in Turkey.

 ---